Cox-Automotive/ebtemplater/README.md

 ## About

 EB Templater is a CLI which provides basic inheritance for Elastic Beanstalk configurations files.
-This allows you do create base configuration file(s) that each environment's configuration can inherit from reducing duplicates configurations across environments.
+This allows you do create base configuration file(s) that each environment's configuration can inherit from reducing duplicate configurations across environments.
 For examples check out the examples directory.
-Recursion is allowed so feel free to use the extends directive in as many files as you like.
+Recursion is supported, so feel free to use the `extends` directive in as many files as you like.

 ## Prerequisites